phpfunk/alfred-spotify-controls/README.md

 * Added various applescripts for commands requiring some logic
 * Removed the shorcuts for `spot artist {SEARCH}`, `spot album {SEARCH}` and `spot track {SEARCH}` to avoid conflicts, now required to use the hotkey shortcut or type `spot search artist|album|track {SEARCH}`.
 Hotkey is recommended :)
 * Added the ability to hit `Control + Enter` on a search result to start a radio station from that result
+* Added the ability to read about a specific release by using `Option + Enter` on an auto-update search result

 ### 2.2.2 - July 7, 2013
 * Added support for automatic updates `spot update`